 The scroll speed will increase at the same ratio as the additional row space required.
 For example if twice the space is required, the rows will appear to move twice when scrolling.
 If x10 space is required, the rows will appear to move x10 when scrolling.

 The faster scrolling is a side effect of the implementation to display massive amounts of rows.
 There is no way around this, as the grid is working within the constraints of the browser and the browser has a maximum height that a div can have.
-If this makes your application not usable, then consider not displaying so many rows (question why display millions of rows in the first place) or use (Pagination)[/row-pagination/].
+If this makes your application unusable, then consider not displaying so many rows (do you need to display millions of rows in the first place?) or use Pagination.